Real Performance Comparison

 | Fallback | GPT-OSS 120B | When the primary struggles with a task |

 This approach gives you redundancy and lets you match the model to the task.
 In practice, switching models based on the job produces better results than forcing one model to do everything.
+If you have budget for a paid model, Qwen 3.6 Plus is an excellent addition for reasoning-heavy tasks.

 Conclusion

 Free AI models are now production-ready.
-Use multiple models, test in real workflows, and choose based on task — not hype.
+Use multiple models, test in real workflows, and choose based on task โ not hype.

 Sources